PANCREATITIS IN THE CAT

 Unfortunately, 90% of the time we never find out.
 We have some idea of possible risk factors, though.

-Chances are the cause for a given case will never be revealed.
+Chances are the cause of pancreatitis for a given patient will never be determined.

 IF YOUR CAT HAS PANCREATITIS, WHAT MIGHT YOU OBSERVE AT HOME?